saypop/courier-kata/README.md

 ### Task 5 Challenges

 Phew!
 That was challenging but I like my solution.
 It wasn't messy like I had thought it could be, I avoided using embedded loops and did things efficiently.
+The new class makes a lot of sense to me, it has a few methods that could be merged but ultimately it does a single thing and returns a single variable.

 ## Notes

+There are few things I'm really happy with:

+### Test Coverage
+I wrote over 100 tests for this kata, after refactoring there are 52 remaining.
+I'm really pleased with that, there are more tests than methods and every aspect of the app is tested.
+This meant that making changes later in the app was really straightforward, even though it took longer to get off the ground.

+### Architecture
+I'm really happy with the way everything fits together in this app, there is definitely room for improvement but I like that functionality is compartmentalised and that it is easy to know which part is doing what... it makes debugging a simple process.

+### Semanitcs
+Classes and method are named clearly and logically.
+This simplifies the process of updating the code base.

 I managed to meet all acceptance criteria but since I was short on time there are definitely a few things I would do to improve this code base.